h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 7. **Deployments**: Deploy the MOJO and Python scoring pipelines for you to test or to integrate into a final product.
 You can also deploy locally or in the cloud.

 8. **Resources**: The Resources dropdown menu provides you with links to view System Information, the Driverless AI User Guide and Help.
-From this dropdown menu, you can also download the Python Client, R Client, and the MOJO2 runtime, MOJO2 Py runtime, and MOJO2 R runtime.
+From this dropdown menu, you can also download the Python Client, R Client, the MOJO2 JAVA runtime, MOJO2 Py runtime, and MOJO2 R runtime.

-9. **Messages[ ]**: View news and upcoming Driverless AI events.
+9. **Messages[ ]**: View upcoming events regardinging Driverless AI .

 10. **Logout H2OAI**: Logs you out of your current session.